SamuelRHirst/HiFi_Genome_Assembly_and_Annotation/Assembly_Walkthrough.md

 [Galaxy](https://usegalaxy.org) is a free, web-based platform for accessible, reproducible bioinformatics.
 It hosts hundreds of tools and workflows and **comes pre-configured with all necessary databases** — including those used by FCS.

 You don’t have to install anything.
 Just upload your files and run the workflow in your browser.
+The upload and running process can take a while, but can be worth not dealing with the headache of locally installing NCBI FCS locally.

 ---